kayline/exercises/grep/README.md

 # Grep Exercises

 Here are some `grep` exercises.
+Most of the exercises include a little code block that shows what output to expect.
+Replace the line `// Put your command here` with the command you type.

+Feel free to use commands *other* than `grep`.

-Some of them might be easier with GNU Grep or [ripgrep](https://github.com/BurntSushi/ripgrep). `ripgrep` is meant to be a "code-friendly" `grep` alternatively, broadly compatible with GNU Grep.
+Some of the exercises might be easier with GNU Grep or [ripgrep](https://github.com/BurntSushi/ripgrep). `ripgrep` is meant to be a "code-friendly" `grep` alternatively, broadly compatible with GNU Grep.

 You can install these with: